 Lossless formats keep all the original data during the compression process.
 This is most common for text and spreadsheet files, since it wouldn't make sense if words or cell values were dropped to make the file smaller.
 Since no data is dropped, the file size is bigger than it could be.

 If your audio file is only short, and the file size is on the small side, then you probably don't need to compress it before uploading it to Transcribe.
-The maximum file size you can upload via the web editor is 300MB, and while there's no upper limit on the app, the larger your file size, the longer it will take to upload.
-But anything above 300Mb could take a while to upload.
-So if your file is nearing this, it's a good idea to compress it first.
+The maximum file size you can upload via the web editor is 300MB, and while there's no upper limit on the app, anything above 300MB could take a while to upload.
+If your file is nearing this, it's a good idea to compress it first.

 Once you've compressed your audio, simply upload it to Transcribe, and your transcription will be with you in a matter of minutes!